Updated – 30th September 2025

 Why Manufacturers Are Prime Targets

-Manufacturing continues to be one of the most attractive sectors for cyber attackers.
+Manufacturing remains one of the most attractive sectors for cyber attackers.
 Size offers little protection.
-The same automated ransomware and phishing campaigns that hit global corporations also sweep through smaller suppliers.
+The same automated ransomware and phishing campaigns that target global corporations also affect smaller suppliers.

 What makes the industry especially vulnerable is the financial pressure of downtime.
 Unlike some sectors, manufacturers have almost no tolerance for extended disruption.
 Every day offline means:

-- Labour costs mounting as employees sit idle or shifts run into overtime
+- Labour costs are mounting as employees sit idle or shifts run into overtime.

 - Potential penalties and reputational damage from missed delivery deadlines